 If you are applying for an Australian visa be it a spouse visa or fiancee visa then they can ask you to come in for an interview.
+This is the dreaded Australian visa interview.
 When you go in for an interview they will ask you to bring with you your passport (her passport) as well as any documents which are short in the application process.
 They will normally give you a list of documents which they still need.
 This is not uncommon when you apply for a visa yourself.

 They will try to see if the marriage or relationship is continuing and that it is a real relationship.
 They will ask questions which would depend on what you type of visa you have applied for.
 The following are examples of these types of questions: